-A: E-liquid Nicotine is a toxic, colorless or faint yellowish oily liquid and is highly addictive.
+A: E-liquid Nicotine is a toxic, colourless or faint yellowish oily liquid and is highly addictive.
 People who regularly consume nicotine and then suddenly stop, experience withdrawal symptoms which may include cravings, a sense of emptiness, anxiety, depression, moodiness, irritability and inattentiveness.

-A: Nicotine acquired its name from the tobacco plant, Nicotiana Tabacum, which in turn is named after the French ambassador in Portugal, Jean Nicot de Villemain.
+A: Nicotine acquired its name from the tobacco plant, Nicotiana Tabacum, which in turn is named after the French ambassador to Portugal, Jean Nicot de Villemain.
 He was known for sending tobacco and seeds to Paris in 1560 and for promoting its medicinal use.
 E-liquid Nicotine was not isolated from the tobacco plant until 1828 and was then considered to be a poison.

 A: During inhalation, e-liquid nicotine causes the body to release epinephrine, which is the "fight or flight" hormone.
 Epinephrine, what we know as adrenaline, makes the heart rate increase and raises blood pressure causing the body to become alert.
 Just 10 seconds after the initial inhale, nicotine is absorbed through the skin and mucosal linings in the nose, mouth and lungs and travels through the bloodstream to the brain.
 Nicotine only stays in the human body for a few hours.
 E-liquid nicotine creates a calm, relaxed and stress-reduced state, but it also impacts the body's glucose metabolism, which can lead to hyperglycemia and hypoglycemia, conditions associated with insulin resistance.
 Insulin resistance increases the risk of developing Type 2 Diabetes and heart disease.